NoahCHuber/CSCISeniorProject/README.md

 RecycleBin is emptied	                    | Bin is confirmed to be empty

 **Vulnerability Scanning Checklist:**
-Test Case	                                 | Expected Result The installed software list is retrieved	 | List shows app names and version numbers NVD API is queried successfully	           | CVEs with IDs, summaries, and CVSS scores appear Optional Vulners API returns valid         | JSON	Results that match expected software versions Export to TXT or CSV works                 | File is created with scan results
+*Test Case*	                               | *Expected Result* The installed software list is retrieved	 | The List shows app names and version numbers NVD API is queried successfully	           | CVEs with IDs, summaries, and CVSS scores appear Optional Vulners API returns valid         | JSON	Results that match expected software versions Export to TXT or CSV works                 | File is created with scan results